cloudfoundry/cf-deployment/PULL_REQUEST_TEMPLATE.md

 - moves a job to a different instance group
 - deletes a job or instance group
 - changes the name of a credential
+- requires out-of-band manual intervention on the part of the operator